 About a year after his grandson Archie's birth, Ferdinand Kowitz, Sr. died at his home on the North Side on August 16, 1897.
 According to Roots & Wings, at the time of his death, Ferdinand "left about $600,000.00 in cash alone" to his heirs.
 He also left quite a bit of real estate, both in the vicinity of his home and former brewery on the North Side, and over the border in Dakota County.
 Some of this land was apparently rented out and producing income, which Ferdinand designated for his widow, though the land was to be held by his youngest son Herman until he reached the age of 21.
 Herman was 16 when his father died.
 When Herman reached 21 this real estate was to be sold and the proceeds divided up, with one third going to Ferdinand's widow Katrina and the remainder divided equally among his other children, except that the children were not to be given their shares until they reached the age of 24.
 One wonders if it occurred to Herman to ask why the money should be divided when he turned 21 but not given to him until three years later.

 1898 saw President William McKinley's (actually William Randolph Hearst's) "splendid little war", the Spanish-American War.
+Dick Dibble's brother-in-law, the brewer's son George Herman Kowitz, joined up in St. Paul in April and was formally inducted on the 29th. of that month.
+He was assigned to Company I of the 14th.
+Regiment, Minnesota Infantry, and sent to Camp Ramsey for training on May 8.
+He was discharged from the service on November 18, 1898, apparently without going overseas.
 The local militia, including Charles J Ahler's Company G, was mustered into the US Army in June of that year.
 Charles served in the 13th.
 Minnesota, where, as a corporal, he was wounded in the assault on Manila in the Philippines.
-As far as we know, he was the only one of our characters to serve in that war.
 His service also included playing intramural basketball with other units; a series of games against Company K may have been the first basketball games played in Asia, according to one source.

 When Charles returned from the war in 1899, he took over for his father and ran the business with one of his brothers.
 Charles's b-ball companions also returned, and the team went through several name changes, from Company G to the Red Wing Athletic Club to the Foresters and, fnally, to the Red Men.
 With Charles as team captain this outfit grew into a regional legend until its demise in 1911.